Welcome Resident Students!

 Smoke and heat detectors are installed in every residential room.
 Whenever there is a dangerous presence of smoke or heat, the detectors send a signal to the fire alarm control panel which activates the fire alarm.
 This life safety system lets students know when to evacuate their room/building and ensures that they are quickly relocated to a safe area.
 The local fire departments (Montclair, Little Falls, and Clifton) respond to all fire alarms.

-Sprinklers are an important part of the fire protection system in all MSU residence halls and many other campus buildings.
+Sprinklers are an important part of the fire protection system in all University residence halls and many other campus buildings.
 All older residence halls have now been retrofitted with up-to-date fire alarms and sprinkler systems.
 Like fire alarms, these systems are checked on a regular basis.
 Their purpose is to suppress a fire and keep it from spreading.
 Water flowing in the system triggers the fire alarm.
 Please report any leaking sprinkler equipment to the Director of Fire Safety at 973-655-5401.

 A popular activity in some buildings, “hall sports” (throwing objects like balls and Frisbees in hallways) can damage fire sprinkler system equipment.
 Designed to be sensitive to rising temperatures, sprinkler heads can be easily damaged when they are bumped.
 Likewise, hanging any objects or decorations from sprinkler heads and pipes can also cause damage.